ef41614/JankenPyon/Assets/Photon/PhotonUnityNetworking/readme.txt

 PUN+ Subscriptions
-    Follow these steps when you bought an asset that includes a Photon Cloud subscription: ï Sign in and open the Dashboard.                       https://dashboard.photonengine.com Use an existing Photon Cloud Account or register. ï Select the Application/Subscription to upgrade and click "Add Coupon / PUN+". ï Enter your Unity Invoice Number.
+    Follow these steps when you bought an asset that includes a Photon Cloud subscription:
+        ÅESign in and open the Dashboard.                       https://dashboard.photonengine.com Use an existing Photon Cloud Account or register.
+        ÅESelect the Application/Subscription to upgrade and click "Add Coupon / PUN+".
+        ÅEEnter your Unity Invoice Number.

-        ï Find the App ID on: https://dashboard.photonengine.com ï Find your Unity Invoice Number in the Unity AssetStore: https://www.assetstore.unity3d.com/en/#!/account/transactions
+        ÅEFind the App ID on: https://dashboard.photonengine.com
+        ÅEFind your Unity Invoice Number in the Unity AssetStore: https://www.assetstore.unity3d.com/en/#!/account/transactions
             Or while logged in to the Asset Store, click on your name on the top right.
             From the drop-down select the payment method you used in your purchase.